 Not anymore.
 Courts now consider the best interest of the child.

 What are the chances that I will get primary custody of my child?

 No attorney can answer this question with 100% certainty because the laws surrounding custody are not black and white and vary tremendously from case to case.
 However, what an attorney can do is explain the trends we see on a daily basis in the courtroom.

 How long does the process take?

 If you are unable to come to an agreement with the other parent, then go ahead and mentally and financially prepare yourself for the process taking at least a year.
-The caseload varies from county to county and you can expect a custody case in Mecklenburg County taking a least a year to get a trial date.
-The harsh reality is that the NC courts are not allocated enough money from the NC legislature and Governor to adequately run an efficient court system staffed with enough judges to hear the cases.
+The caseload varies from state to state and county to county and you can expect a custody case to take at least a year.
 Even if the courts could accommodate the ever-growing court docket, your attorney will want enough time to collect evidence and prepare for trial.
-Additionally, most counties require that the parties attend mediation and a parent education class.
-Once those are completed or waived by the judge in appropriate circumstances, you may schedule your custody trial.
+Additionally, most states require that the parties attend mediation.

 Can I modify custody?